muratk5n/thirdwave/en/index.md

 ---

-I was watching a docu, an RFK granddaugter was on, looked her up apparently one spring got on a canoe, pulled into some turbulence, got sucked in - bitch died.
+I was watching a docu, an RFK granddaugter was on, looked her up apparently one spring got on a canoe, pulled into some turbulence, was sucked in - bitch died.
 It's like a joke.

 ---